Chinry/Mr.-Computer/README.md

 * _make_ will assemble all seperate bank source files using the xa assembler and concatenate them together
 * _make burn_ allows for using the _minipro_ linux cli to program the eprom

-## Reasons
-I don't want to pay an exorbitant amount of money for a SID chip so the sound of the 2612 is a second best

 ## So Far
 ![image](/images/rat_nest.jpg)